 I offer nothing in the way of money, property or prestige.
 Not about to have my picture taken at Macchu Picchu.

 I am too old to try to pass for normal/ordinary.
-My ex-spouse once described me as a 'heterosexual femme top,' I recently described myself to an OKC member as 'A goddess-addled lust-puppy.'
+My ex-spouse once described me as a 'heterosexual femme top,' A while back I described myself to an OKC member as 'A goddess-addled lust-puppy.'
 While I don't think either label is perfect, it should give some sense of how out of step I feel among 'straight' people.

 Lost 75% of my sight in 2012.
 Emergency surgery saved what is left, but my finances and work prospects were ruined.

 I have landed in the remains of the safety net, and I don't believe I will be stuck here forever.

 I read, study, work out, cook, shop etc. I share a great deal with my large circle of friends.
 And of course, I'm looking for a loving partner.

 Researching, problem solving, information seeking, listening, touching, kissing.....